StackVista/stackstate-docs/stackpacks/integrations/kubernetes.md

 The Kubernetes integration retrieves components and relations for the Kubernetes cluster.

 {% hint style="info" %}
-Note that topology information is only gathered from Kubernetes clusters that use the Docker container runtime.
+**StackState Agent versions prior to 2.16:** Topology information is only gathered from Kubernetes clusters that use the Docker container runtime.
 {% endhint %}

 **Components**